Fix multiple SPF records

 We’re going to switch back to Cloudflare for the rest of these steps to make it easier to demonstrate.

-We’re ready to merge your SPF records, so click Edit next to the remaining SPF record.
+Click Edit next to the second SPF record.

 Edit SPF record in Cloudflare